fastify/fastify/docs/Hooks.md

 })
 ```

 **Notice:** you should also add `receivedEncodedLength` property to the returned stream.
-The property is used to correctly match the request payload with the `Content-Length` header value.
+This property is used to correctly match the request payload with the `Content-Length` header value.
 Ideally, this property should be updated on each received chunk.

 ### preParsing
 ```js